-What’s holding you back from becoming the rock star of the communication profession?
+What’s holding you back from becoming the rock star of the employee communication profession?
 You know you have the intelligence and experience to be a strategic advisor, but every day you face obstacles like these:

 - “Bogged down in the day-to-day.”